-Natural Sources: volcanoes, some stone
+Natural Sources of Mercury: volcanoes, some stone

 Deliberate Sources: mining of silver, lead, and coal; curing of plastics; fireworks (pharoah’s serpents and bengal green lights); anatomical specimen preservatives; fungicides and pesticides (golf courses); laboratory tests in slide preparations and reagants; dental amalgams; thimerosol; certain drugs; thermometers; fluorescent lights; certain button-sized batteries; vaccinations, coal burning.

-Man-made Sources: Dental fillings, vaccinations, pollution
+Man-made Sources of Mercury: Dental fillings, vaccinations, pollution

 Vaccinations continue to be a major source of toxicity that has been completely ignored by the major media.
 I fear that the new “net-neutrality” bill will soon shut-down information that the giant governmental, pharmaceutical big-boys don’t want the public to know about.
 Even IF vaccines worked perfectly to prevent the disease in question, they would not be worth the toxic exposure to things like mercury.